dranicu/oci-automation-hub/chaos-mesh-on-oke/README.md

 The example uses the Kubernetes manifests included in this directory:

 - `deployment.yaml` deploys `nginx`.
 - `hpa.yaml` creates the HPA.
-This is the Horizontal Pod Autoscaler (HPA) manifest for this repository.
+This is the Horizontal Pod Autoscaler (HPA) manifest.
 - `stresschaos.yaml` creates the Chaos Mesh memory stress experiment.

 1. Open a new shell and change to the Terraform directory from the unzipped archive: